sympy/sympy/doc/src/modules/polys/domainsref.rst

 ===================================

 This page lists the reference documentation for the domains in the polys module.
-For a general introduction to the polts module it is recommended to read :ref:`polys-basics` instead.
-For an introductoray explanation of the what the domain system is and how it is used it is recommended to read :ref:`polys-domainsintro`.
+For a general introduction to the polys module it is recommended to read :ref:`polys-basics` instead.
+For an introductory explanation of the what the domain system is and how it is used it is recommended to read :ref:`polys-domainsintro`.
 This page lists the reference docs for the :py:class:`~.Domain` class and its subclasses (the specific domains such as